lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

 ??? hint "Hints on the working directory"

     1. Starting OmniOpt without providing a working directory will store OmniOpt into the present directory.
-    1. Within the given working directory a new folder named "omniopt" as default, is created.
+    1. Within the given working directory, a new folder named "omniopt" as default, is created.
-    1. Within one OmniOpt working directory there can be multiple optimization projects.
+    1. Within one OmniOpt working directory, there can be multiple optimization projects.
     1. It is possible to have as many working directories as you want (with multiple optimization runs).
     1. It is recommended to use a [workspace](../data_lifecycle/workspaces.md) as working directory, but not the home directory.

 ### Check and Evaluate OmniOpt Results

 For getting informed about the current status of OmniOpt or for looking into results, the evaluation tool of OmniOpt is used.
 Switch to the OmniOpt folder and run `evaluate-run.sh`.

 ``` console
 marie@login$ bash </scratch/ws/omniopt-workdir/>evaluate-run.sh
 ```

-After initializing and checking for updates in the background OmniOpt is asking to select the optimization run of interest.
+After initializing and checking for updates in the background, OmniOpt is asking to select the optimization run of interest.
 After selecting the optimization run, there will be a menu with the items as shown below.
 If OmniOpt has still running jobs there appear some menu items that refer to these running jobs (image shown below to the right).